Posted on 2 Comments

 As a start, every chocolate which is made from cocoa bean to bar (instead of cocoa powder to bar) can be called a Bean to Bar chocolate.
 It is true that all chocolate is made from cocoa beans as the start raw material since cocoa powder is also derived by pressing the paste of cocoa beans.
 However, not all chocolates use cocoa butter as fat.
 Much like the difference between ice cream and frozen dessert, the ingredients can be used to differentiate between the two.
 However, there is another important difference.
 In the case of a bean to bar chocolate maker, the maker starts producing his chocolate directly from cocoa beans.
 In most other cases, the start point is cocoa butter.
 This makes for some of the important distinction between the two.
 Unless we distinguish between bean to bar chocolates and the others, we will not make a start with a firm footing.

 The medical fraternity in India has been, quite openly and without explicitly referencing to any scientific research, recommending the consumption of dark chocolates for better health.
 Consuming minimally processed foods made using limited number of only necessary ingredients is in everyones interest and this definition aims to serve this purpose.
+The consumption of Ultra processed foods and foods using ultra processed ingredients should be discouraged.

 Definition of Bean to Bar chocolate in the Indian Context:

-“Well fermented and dried cacao beans directly processed (optionally roasted) into a 60%+ chocolate bar with or without adding plant based Sugars, Natural Vanilla, Cocoa Butter from the same bean source, Moisture reduced Fruits/Vegetables, Nuts, Herbs, Salt and Natural spices, without reducing the percentage of naturally occurring Cocoa Butter, without adding any flavour enhancers or ingredients like artificial or nature identical flavouring, essential oils or vanillin, without any emulsifiers and made without adding any hydrogenated vegetable oils”
+“Well fermented and dried cacao beans directly processed (optionally roasted) into a 60%+ chocolate bar with or without adding plant based Sugars, Natural Vanilla, Cocoa Butter from the same bean source, Moisture reduced Fruits/Vegetables, Nuts, Herbs, Salt and Natural spices, without reducing the percentage of naturally occurring Cocoa Butter, without adding any flavour enhancers or ingredients like artificial or nature identical flavouring, essential oils or vanillin, without any milk, emulsifiers and made without adding any hydrogenated vegetable oils”

 Please note: